danvega/danvega-dev/blog/2019/05/15/run-vue-visual-studio-code.md

 ---
-slug: 'run-vue-visual-studio-code'
+slug: "run-vue-visual-studio-code"
-title: '3 ways to run VueJS applications from Visual Studio Code'
+title: "3 ways to run VueJS applications from Visual Studio Code"
-date: '2019-05-15T14:19:36.459Z'
+date: "2019-05-15T14:19:36.459Z"
 published: false
-excerpt: 'In this tutorial, I am going to show you 3 ways to run your VueJS applications from Visual Studio Code. '
+excerpt: "In this tutorial, I am going to show you 3 ways to run your VueJS applications from Visual Studio Code. "
-author: 'Dan Vega'
+author: "Dan Vega"
-tags: ['vue','npm','vscode','javascript']
+tags: ["vue", "npm", "vscode", "javascript"]
 cover: ./run-vue-visual-studio-code-cover.png
 ---

 In this tutorial, I am going to show you 3 ways to run your VueJS applications from Visual Studio Code.
 This will also work for any NPM project that has a `package.json` but I am going to focus on Vue for this article.
 I have found that developers who are new to both NPM & Vue have some difficulty getting started so hopefully this will help.